-If you have any concerns about your inspection, it is your right to speak directly to our regional manager, John Doe at (123) 456-7890 to address your questions and to receive a timely response.
+If you have any concerns about your inspection, it is your right to speak directly to a regional manager to address your questions and to receive a timely response.
 It is illegal to offer or accept gifts or bribes.
 All incidents may be subject to prosecution.

 ADDRESS REMOVED FROM PERSONAL LICENSES